SukirtiSaxena/group-exercise-react-props-and-state/UserRequirements/UserRequirements.md

 - Pass the joke down to `<ChuckJokes />` using props

+- Hint: Check the documentation if you need a hint: https://beta.reactjs.org/learn/rendering-lists#rendering-data-from-arrays

 ## Requirement 4 - Roundhouse to the FACE!

 - In the "Kick me" button, add an onClick event that updates the roundHouseKicks by 1

+- Hint: Check the React documentation to find out how: https://beta.reactjs.org/learn/responding-to-events#adding-event-handlers

 ## Extension